DESinMinecraft/Minecraft-Nemesis-System/README.md

 Hard - You are insane if you play on this gamemode.
 Your life will be brutal.
 You WILL die.
 Constantly.
 Death is just a daily habit to you.

 Hardcore - I don't even think it's possible to beat the Ender Dragon on Hardcore.
 I seriously don't think it's possible.
 Show me a video if you do it.
+Make sure to generate 5 Nemeses before you do it. (set the difficulty to easy first, then hardcore once you start)

 There are 5 enemy class types: